Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Always check before booking the visa policy of both Uzbekistan and Tajikistan for your nationality.

-The dominant language in Uzbekistan is Uzbek, a form of Turkic.
-In Tajikistan, it is Tajik, a form of Persian.
+In Tajikistan, the language is Tajik, a form of Persian.
 Various communities also peak their own dialects.

 Russian is the de facto language of both countries though and is widely understood by all.